1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The TSP lets you choose one of five index mutual funds or a target-date fund, which automatically becomes more conservative as your retirement date gets closer.
-You can invest up to $18,000 in the TSP in 2016, and if you're receiving tax-free income while deployed you can boost your contributions to $53,000 for the year.
+You can invest up to $18,000 annually in the TSP in 2016 and 2017, and if you're receiving tax-free income while deployed you can boost your contributions to $53,000 for the year.
 And now you have access to a Roth TSP, too, which is like a Roth IRA but without the income restrictions.
 See www.tsp.gov for details.

 The military’s Savings Deposit Program lets deployed servicemembers invest up to $10,000 in the program each time you are deployed.
 You receive 10% annual interest, compounded quarterly; the program lasts for up to three months after your return.